MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-app-page-overview.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

 The custom page is a new page type within a model-driven app, which brings in the power of canvas apps.
 Custom pages increase the convergence of model-driven and canvas apps.
 Custom pages can be used to add full pages, dialogs, or panes with the power of the canvas app designer.
-It also includes a low-code page authoring experience with expressions and custom PCF controls.
+It also includes a low-code page authoring experience with expressions and custom Power Apps component framework controls.

-This new page can be more flexible than a modeled form, view, or dashboard page.
+This new page can be more flexible than a model-driven app form, view, or dashboard page.
 It lets you include one or more tables.
 Then, the maker can define the data and component interactions.
 The custom page is a separate solution element supporting co-authoring at a page level.
 Like other model-driven app pages, the page state is either from the parameters passed or retrieved from persisted tables.

-Below shows the custom page inline within the model-driven app having the full-page space other than header and navigation.
+Below shows the custom page inline within the model-driven app.
+The app has the full-page space without the header and navigation.

 Custom page as main page.